 Utica University’s nationally recognized cybersecurity program equips students with skills they need to be on the forefront of the information intelligence industry.

 With the demand for cybersecurity experts higher than ever and growing, a degree from Utica University, a national leader in cyber education, will give you the edge today’s employers want.
 The BS Cybersecurity program is available both online and on campus.

-Students in the Cybersecurity program at Utica University learn from a accomplished faculty pool that brings with them a wealth of real-world knowledge.
-Our instructors know that the best way to learn is by doing, and bring to the classroom the very expertise they use everyday in at companies such as:
+Students in the Cybersecurity program at Utica University learn from an accomplished faculty pool that brings with them a wealth of real-world knowledge.
+Our instructors know that the best way to learn is by doing, and bring to the classroom the very expertise they use every day in at companies such as:

 - Department of Defense Cyber Crimes Center

 - Booz Allen Hamilton

 - Dragos, Inc.

 - Cyber Directorate Operations for NCIS (Naval Criminal Investigative Services)

 I had several job offers.
 The company I work with is one of the biggest consulting firms in the nation.